Loginistaken/DIMENSIONAL-wiz-XmillionD/Post_Binary-audio + video(Camera)speaks APC-ASCI.md

 human-viewable video/audio (binary) stream in parallel.

 Using the new hybrid APC-ASCI camera offers advantages that go far beyond what modern cameras can do.

-Here’s a clear breakdown of why you would use it:
+Here’s a clear breakdown of why.:

 1. Ultra-Low-Latency Machine Perception